Sustainable Tourism (PGT)

-- Week 1: Welcome to Tourism's Inconvenient Truths
+Week 1: Welcome to Tourism's Inconvenient Truths

-- Week 2: Sustainable Tourism: What is it?
+Week 2: What is Sustainable Tourism?

-- Week 3: Sustainable Tourism Governance
+Week 3: Sustainable Tourism Governance

-- Week 4: The Challenge of Net Zero
+Week 4: The Challenge Of Net Zero

-- Week 5: The Challenge of Tourism Transport
+Week 5: The Challenge Of Tourism Transport

-- Week 7: The Challenge of Decent Work
+Week 7: The Challenge Of Decent Work

-- Week 8: Reading Week
+Week 8: Reading Week

-- Week 9: Beyond Sustainable Tourism
+Week 9: Beyond Sustainable Tourism

-Anna has worked on a number of sustainable tourism research projects across the UK, Europe and Africa funded by the European Research Council, UK Research and Innovation and Research England, and has experience teaching tourism and sustainability in Australia, Scotland and England.
+Anna has worked on several sustainable tourism research projects across the UK, Europe and Africa, funded by the European Research Council, UK Research and Innovation and Research England.
+She has experience teaching tourism and sustainability in Australia, Scotland and England.

 Course alteration or discontinuation